jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/vulnerabilities.md

 regarding all vulnerabilities,
 along with whether vulnerabilities were remediated or not.
-Reports and ASM will include all the information with nothing excluded.

-## Do you keep information regarding the vulnerabilities found?
+## Do you keep information regarding the discovered vulnerabilities?

 Information is only kept
 for the duration of the contract.